altinakseven/xvim/memory-bank/progress.md

 2. Error handling could be improved in some areas
 3. Need more comprehensive tests for edge cases
 4. There are compilation warnings throughout the codebase that should be addressed
-5. There are still persistent compilation errors in the codebase that need to be fixed before the editor can be run, despite our progress in fixing the `:noxchat` command
+5. There are still persistent compilation errors in the codebase that need to be fixed before the editor can be run
-6. The AI conversation functionality is partially implemented but not fully integrated with the editor
+6. The AI conversation functionality has been temporarily replaced with a read-only information buffer due to cursor positioning issues